Mark-Mulligan/EmployeeManagementSystemV.2/README.md

 ## Installation

 ### Run the Project Locally
-** This project requires node.js so make sure that is installed on your system before doing anything else. ** ** Also, this project uses a mySQL database so make sure that is installed.
-I would also recommending installing mySQL Workbench so it is easier to populate create and populate the database for this project.
+** This project requires node.js and mySQL so make sure these are installed on your system before doing anything else.
+I would also recommending installing mySQL Workbench so it is easier to populate create and populate the database for this project. **

 * Step 1: Navigate to the directory you want to store the project.
 Clone this your repository to your local computer using the command below.
 ```bash